Timerix22/kerep/src/base/type_system/README.md

 ## type descriptors

 Every registered type should have it's own descriptor (`ktDescriptor`).
-It's a struct, which contains some information about type and pointers to some specific functions for this type (`toString`, `freeMembers`).
+It's a struct, which contains some information about type and pointers to some specific functions for this type (`toString`, `destruct`).

 ## type registration